AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/MSI/HelperService/MSIHelperService/readme.md

 # Testing managed identities for Azure resources using MSAL .Net?

-A common challenge for developers testing Managed Identities is you have to deploy your code to a Managed Identity Service so you can hit the Managed Identity Service endpoints.
-This makes it hard to run integration tests on CI pipelines or on local dev box.
+A common challenge for developers testing Managed Identities is to deploy the code to a Managed Identity Service so they can hit the Managed Identity Service endpoints.
+This makes it hard to run integration tests on CI pipelines or on a local dev box.

 To eliminate this problem, MSAL .Net team has built a MSI Helper service that exposes several managed identity sources through a web api using which you can run tests.

-This protected web service is able to hit the Managed Identity endpoints of Managed Identity Sources (for e.g. Azure Web App, Function App or a Virtual machine) and transfer the managed identity response back to you.
+This protected web service is able to send http requests to Managed Identity endpoints (for e.g. Azure Web App, Function App or a Virtual machine) and transfer the managed identity response back to you.

 Developers / Applications wanting to test managed identity can use this test service and take advantage of the same features of testing on a managed identity source.